rajoy99/osman/README.md

 pip install osman
 ```

 The APIs are very simple to use.
-One example as follows:
+This example shows the usage of the VAE

 ```python
 # Applying variational auto encoder on class imbalanced data